zzmic/punched-card-reader/README.md

 └── sim/                      # Simulation files.
     └── test-cards/           # Sample punched card files for testing the simulation.
 ```

-## CAD
-We have created some preliminary CAD prototypes just to virtually explore the physical design of our system.
-These files, in `.obj`, `.stl`, and `.f3z` formats, can be found in the respective folders according to their versions.

 ## Hardware Requirements
 - [Arduino® UNO R4 WiFi Board](https://store-usa.arduino.cc/products/uno-r4-wifi)